Albanian mafia: History

 With the fall of communism in Albania in the early 1990s and the transition to democracy, Albania went through severe political and economic instability.
 The country faced an economic crisis, and many citizens turned to illicit activities to survive.
 It was in this environment that the Albanian mafia began to structure itself and expand, particularly in areas like drug trafficking, smuggling, prostitution and human trafficking.

 The Albanian mafia took advantage of the lack of government control, the collapse of institutions, and widespread poverty.
 Proximity to other countries in the region, such as Italy, Greece, and the former Yugoslavia, also helped establish international connections.
 Many mafia members were involved in the heroin trade from Asia to Europe, as well as arms trafficking and other criminal activities.

 In the 1990s and 2000s, Albanian criminal organizations began expanding into other countries, particularly Western Europe.
 Italy, in particular, became a key focus for the Albanian mafia, with criminal groups present mostly in Central and Northern Italy, in cities like Milan and Rome.
 The Albanian mafia became involved in drug trafficking, especially heroin and cocaine, and arms trafficking, often collaborating with other international criminal organizations.
 Albanian criminal groups were highly organized and operated very discreetly, making it difficult for authorities to intervene.
 Violence, extortion, and threats were frequently used as means of control.

-Albanian criminal groups are known for its decentralized structure, with multiple families or clans operating independently but sharing common goals.
+Albanian criminal groups are known for their decentralized structure, with multiple families or clans operating independently but sharing common goals.
 These clans operate in transnational networks and are famous for their brutality, loyalty among members, and tight control over their criminal activities.
 Additionally, the Albanian mafia is notorious for its ability to infiltrate legal and political institutions, using corruption to protect its operations.
 They are highly efficient in drug trafficking, often employing sophisticated methods of transportation and distribution.